replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/02-enabling-the-sdk/assignment.md

 1. The license is available to your application logic through a call to an API provided by an in-cluster service.
-2. Access to your container images and other registry assets is secured using customer-specific credentials.
+2. Access to your container images and other registry assets is secured using customer-specific credentials
-3. The in-cluster service can connect securely to the Replicated Vendor Portal for telemetry, upgrade checks, etc.
+3. The in-cluster service can connect securely to the Replicated vendor portal for telemetry, upgrade checks, etc.

 Adding the Dependency
 ======================